Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 Coffee, milk products, female hormone supplements and sugar all are said to drain calcium from the body.
 Animal flesh foods also use up calcium stores because they are rather acid and thus the body has to use its alkaline stores to balance it out.
 I don't say just go cold turkey on any of this unless you want to, because the body often needs to have a substitute for the benefits one gets from the items.

 So I tell people, I'm not the one to tell you what to do for this aspect, but I am one to tell you how you can balance things out and keep replenishing yourself with certain foods.
-I can also tell you that I and some of my friends have gotten to the point that for the most part, we find things like dark green organic leafy vegetable juices, carrot juice and seaweed give us more power and make us feel better overall than the foods we have been using for stimulants.
+I can also tell you that I and some of my friends have gotten to the point that for the most part, we find things like dark green organic leafy vegetable juices, carrot juice and seaweed give us more power and make us feel better overall than the foods we have been using for stimulant.

 Now I want to mention some things about the abdominal organs and how their condition affects the structure.

 Many people have low adrenal function, often called Adrenal Fatigue.
-And I can refer you to the book (and their website) with the same name.
+And I can refer you to the book and their website with the same name.

 It'll tell you how to test for it and what to take to improve their functioning, as will other websites as well.
+I use the book as a frequent reference.
+It even explains how to notice during the evening if you are low in thyroid as well as adrenal, which is very common.

 A good supplement for the Adrenals is Dr. John Christopher's Adrenal formula available from the company or its individual distributors only, including its outlet store, The Herb Shop in Springville, Utah, on line "Dr. Christopher's Herb Shop" and not through health food stores.
 You can see what is in each formula on the website and buy capsules and bulk herbs and as with the seaweeds, even make your own combination capsules.

-Cubeb berries, which are little black peppercorns from India, also help the adrenals.
-See the book Herbal Defense.
-And both chiropractors and some natural health doctors have used cow adrenal tablets to increase the adrenal function and its rebuilding.
+Both chiropractors and some natural health doctors have used cow adrenal tablets to increase the adrenal function and its rebuilding.
 I have used both of these methods and gotten some good results as well.
 Health food stores also carry glandulars.

 The adrenals are part of the Kidney Yang function and underlying it is Kidney Yin, which is the foundational energy system in the body in Tradition Chinese Medicine.
 Rehmannia 6 is the classic herbal remedy to take for both kidney yin and spleen deficiency, which might be a universal deficiency in the majority of people's organs.

-When I have taken a lot of Rehmannia 6, my lower back also straighten up.
-You can get Rehmannia in bulk as gummy food to eat and that will rebuild the inner energies, clean the blood, (build the blood I am told).
-It helps me a lot to replenish.
+When I have taken a lot of Rehmannia 6, my lower back also straightens up.
+You can get Rehmannia in bulk as gummy food to eat and that will rebuild the inner energies, & clean the blood

 Increasing Liver strength and clearing it also has helped my structure get more erect.
 One of the most effect remedies or treatments for that, for me, has been eating a lot of raw, organically grown dandelion greens.
 My whole midsection just under the ribs has opened up and the top part of my torso, in the ribcage, just lifted up.
 Dandelion is also good for the pancreas and spleen which is why the rib cage lifted up and not just on the liver side.

 When I have eaten foods and herbs for both the front and the back, the whole rib cage has lifted up more.
+Lots of dandelion greens right out of the ground have lifted up the front.

-These experiences have shown me how much our organs can be nourished more than we are doing.
+These experiences have shown me how much our organs can be nourished more than we are usually doing.

-Thanks for reading this - I hope it helps.
-Remember, I am not suggesting this info treats any kind of disease.
-See your doctor for that.
-This info has simply helped other people's health and might be able to help yours, and it's aimed specifically for helping people have less painful, more easily stretchable and spreadable soft tissues.
-PLEASE, take responsibility for your own well being and for what you put into your own body.
+This info has simply helped mine and other people's health and might be able to help yours, and it's aimed specifically for helping people have less painful, more easily stretchable and spreadable soft tissues.

 Top Home Go to Mr. Green's Vitality Program